 Produce a 3D model of either a eukaryotic or prokaryotic cell.
-Whichever you choose, your model should include:
+Whichever you choose, your model should include: Labelled structures with functions describe the ultrastructure of eukaryotic cells and the functions of organelles including the rough and smooth endoplasmic reticulum, 80S ribosomes, Golgi apparatus and lysosomes

-Labelled structures with functions Short explanations of key ideas or processes.
+Short explanations of key ideas or processes.